KingEnderBrine/-RoR2-Mercenary2B/README.md

 # Description
-2B skin for a Mercenary with physics for a skirt and a sword tassel.
+2B skin for a Mercenary with with physics for a skirt, breasts, butt and a sword tassel.

 ![](https://cdn.discordapp.com/attachments/706089456855154778/787715997233577984/Screenshot_2.png)